 The PRMS manages the configuration of carriers on the allocated satellite channels by selecting and configuring appropriate equipment.
 Using utilization reports and requests for service, received from the gateway processing elements, the PRMS periodically performs a ranking to determine the number of satellite channels needed to service the current traffic demands in each sub-beam.
 The results of the periodic ranking result in new carriers being set up to satisfy high user demand and under-utilized channels being returned for reallocation by first coordinating the reassignment of allocated users.
 Additionally, the PRMS manages the power level of each carrier and coordinates the abatement of over-assigned channels.

-In 1997, prior to the introduction of UMTS mobility management, Calian SED provided a turn-key Mobility Management System (MMS) to Inmarsat to allow the users of its B, M, and Mini-M services to access terminals using one Single Network Access Code (SNAC).
+In 1997, prior to the introduction of UMTS mobility management, Calian, Advanced Technologies provided a turn-key Mobility Management System (MMS) to Inmarsat to allow the users of its B, M, and Mini-M services to access terminals using one Single Network Access Code (SNAC).

 Utilizing the terminal’s network registration process, the MMS interfaces with the ground gateways and coordinating stations to obtain, maintain and distribute mobile location information.
 Two MMS systems located at opposite sides of the world collect information on terminals located in visible satellite coverage areas.
 Using a terrestrial inter-connect, the two MMS systems exchange location information to create two complete and replicated global databases.
 The two MMS systems synchronize the information, via satellite and terrestrial connections, to local databases stored at each gateway, where it is used to route terrestrial-originated requests to the gateway where the terminal connected to obtain service.